 Barclaycard Arrival Plus® World Elite Mastercard® vs Chase Sapphire Preferred® Card

 Where the Chase Sapphire Preferred® Card comes out ahead is for cardholders that have significant travel expenses and are willing to leverage the Ultimate Rewards (UR) program.
-Combining the card’s double points on travel, and its built in 20% discount when redeeming points for travel via UR, means that you can accrue more than 2.5% in rewards this way (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
+Combining the card’s double points on travel, and its built-in 25% more value when redeeming points for travel via UR, means that you can accrue more than 2.5% in rewards this way (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).

 |Barclaycard Arrival Plus® World Elite Mastercard®||Chase Sapphire Preferred® Card|